AWS-FCJ-ECS-Workshop/Amazon-ECS-Immersion-Day/fundamentals/content/2-prerequisites/_index.md

 In this workshop, you will create:

-- **EC2 Instance Role**: Grants EC2 access to services like CloudWatch or S3.
 - **ECS Task Execution Role**: Allows ECS to pull container images from Amazon ECR and write logs to CloudWatch.
 - **ECS Service Role**: Required when ECS integrates with services like Application Load Balancer for automatic task registration/deregistration.